Undergraduate Students

 Most of these programs include research-specific applications.
 Please contact Dr. Crawford at least 2 months prior to your deadline if you wish to apply.

 6. Programs external to UNL.
 These programs are great for your individual career development.
-If you wish to apply and would like a letter for support, it helps if Dr. Crawford knows you (through courses, or even better through a research experience in the lab).
+If you wish to apply and would like a letter of support, it helps if Dr. Crawford knows you (through courses, or even better through a research experience in the lab).
 Please give at least 3 weeks notice if you need a letter (especially for the first letter).
 Some programs include: